tharsha18/msklabs/msklab.md

 ![screenshot](img/picture1.jpg)

+2. Using cloud9, connect to Kafka client EC2 instance via ssh using steps below (Skip)
+    a. use the ec2 keypair pem file you downloaded during pre-requisite and open it in a text editor.
+    b.
+Select everything in the file (Ctrl+A) and copy.
+    c.
+In the cloud9 console, type "vi keyfile.pem" and hit enter.
+    d.
+Paste the contents you saved and save the file.
+    e. chmod 600 keyfile.pem
+    f. ssh -i keyfile.pem ec2-user@<Hostname_of_ec2_instance_seen_in_CF_stack_named_MSK_with_key_name_SSHKafkaClientEC2Instance>

-Lets verify connectivity to your cluster and describe cluster.
+Now, lets verify connectivity to your cluster and describe cluster.
 To run describe command, you will need the MSK cluster Arn which can be obtained using these steps.
 AWS Console --> MSK (Search msk under services)--> Clusters --> YourClusterName --> Details tab --> General (click the two little squares to copy)

 *aws kafka describe-cluster --region us-east-1 --cluster-arn "YourClusterArn"*